Orlando Move-Away Lawyers

 This plan and schedule must specifically address the geographic dilemmas and travel arrangements that occur when trying to facilitate a long-distance time-sharing plan between the child and the non-relocating parent.
 Once this agreement is formally executed by the parties, the court will typically approve the agreement of the parties without the necessity of a hearing.
 However, a hearing may be necessary before issuing an order approving the relocation if one of the parents requests a hearing.

 Contested Relocation Cases

 Very rarely do both parents consent to the relocation of a child.
-Our Orlando office attorneys are experienced in defending clients’ parental rights in contested relocation cases.
+Our Orlando move-away attorneys are experienced in defending clients’ parental rights in contested relocation cases.
 If the parties cannot reach an agreement regarding the relocation of a child, then the matter must be decided by the court.
 Per Florida statute, a petition to relocate must be filed with the court, and the document must contain certain information regarding the move.
 Failure to include any of these elements will prevent the relocation until all of the elements are present within the petition.